eser/stack/fp/README.md

 ### mapArray(instance, predicate)

-creates a new array with the results of calling a provided function on every element in the calling array.
+transforms each item in an array or generator using a provided predicate function (`predicateFn`).

 ```js
 import { mapArray } from "$cool/fp/map-array.ts";